PascalCTF/PaoloBot/README.md

 * `/ctf export`: Export a CTF
   * Exports all CTF channels to JSON format, files are *not* currently exported
   * Both running and archived CTFs can be exported
+* `/ctf invite <ctf> [emoji]`: Send an CTF invitation players can use to join unaided
+  * Sends a message to the `invite_channel` with a reaction role
+  * Users can react to the message to add/remove the role for the given CTF
 * `/ctf delete [security]`: Delete a CTF
   * Asks for CTF name as a sanity check if not input as `security`